-Cheptebo Centre Farm
+Cheptebo Centre Demonstration and Training Farm

 The Cheptebo Centre Farm was established in the late 1980s as part of the development of the 20 hectare Cheptebo Centre site.
 The farm has a number of functions.
 Firstly to introduce a variety of crops, breeds of livestock and production techniques which are new to the semi arid Kerio Valley area and to assess their suitability for these conditions.
 Secondly, to provide a facility to demonstrate farming systems and for training local farmers.
 Thirdy, to function as a commercial production unit which would provide farm produce and contribute financially to the work of the Cheptebo Centre.